wincent/masochist/content/wiki/Migrating from macOS to Linux.md

 * **Hammerspoon (and Karabiner):** Probably screwed here; will likely be a lot of work to replace these.
 * **Homebrew:** Might miss the convenience here, but can get by without it, I think; as I haven't chosen a distro yet, not clear how good I can expect the native package management to be.
 * **Isolator:** No idea.
-* **Iterm 2:** Will have no trouble finding a performant replacement, but there may be some niche features that I miss.
+* **iTerm 2:** Will have no trouble finding a performant replacement, but there may be some niche features that I miss.
 * **Skitch:** Oh well, was nice knowing you.
 Will just have to settle for whatever is out there.
 * **OmniDiskSweeper:** No idea, but I expect there are viable alternatives out there.
 * **1Password:** Will be stuck with web view for foreseeable future.